GrokkingGrok/robotorq-reserve-system/src/refinery/REFINERY_RUST_REWRITE_PLAN.md

 ## Overview

 This document outlines the plan for rewriting the RoboTorq Refinery service from Go to Rust, following the architectural patterns established in the Rust Mint implementation.
-The Refinery is responsible for aggregating JouleTorqUnit (JTU) hashes into TokenTorqIngots and managing the Phase 2 hash-only processing pipeline.
+The Refinery is responsible for aggregating JouleTorqUnit (JTU) hashes into TokenTorqIngots and managing the Phase 2 hash processing pipeline.

 ## Current Go Refinery Architecture

 - ### Core Components
 - **QueueManager**: Thread-safe hash-based FIFO queue with blocking retrieval
-- **Hash-only Ingot Assembler**: Aggregates 3600 hashes into ingots with merkle trees
+- **Ingot Assembler**: Aggregates 3600 hashes into ingots with merkle trees
 - **NatsSubscriber**: Receives hash batches from Digger service
 - **MintClient**: Sends completed ingots to Mint service
 - **Merkle Tree Builder**: Constructs merkle roots from hash collections

 ### Key Responsibilities
-1. Receive hash batches from Digger (Phase 2: hash-only, not full JTUs)
+1. Receive hash batches from Digger (Phase 2: hash-based processing, not full JTUs)
 2. Buffer hashes in thread-safe queue with capacity limits
 3. Aggregate 3600 hashes into ingots with merkle root calculation
 4. Sign ingots with Falcon-1024 (post-assembly signing)